 Yogurt with active probiotics must say “live active cultures” on the label.
 Most yogurts are made from pasteurized milk, meaning the milk is heated to very high.
 This is fine because the bacteria are typically not added until the milk has been cooled.
 If the packaging doesn’t specifically indicate that it contains live and active cultures, it should be disregarded as a potential probiotic source, as it suggests that the yogurt has been heat-treated after the bacteria has been added.
 This will kill the healthy bacteria and render them completely ineffective.
 Be sure that the yogurt you’re buying says “live and active cultures” somewhere on the package.

-Yogurt sweetened with sugar or aspartame may taste better, but it can make sugary yogurts less reliable sources for probiotics.
+Yogurt sweetened with sugar may taste better, but it can make sugary yogurts less reliable sources for probiotics.
 Probiotics feed off of sugar.
 This hastens their metabolism and causes them to die before they would without sugar present.
-This means that sweetened yogurts can often have less live and active bacteria than their counterparts with no sugar added.
+This means that sugary yogurts can often have less live and active bacteria than their sugar-free counterparts.
 They are also less healthy food choices in general.
 If you want to sweeten your yogurt, do so as you’re preparing to eat it with stevia, honey, fruit, nuts, or granola.

 Perhaps most importantly, yogurt bacteria have little protection against stomach acid.
 Some strains of bacteria common in yogurt operate at lower pH levels (around 4-5).
 This gives them a better chance at survival through the stomach acid than other bacteria, but they are still not protected by anything like the acid coating in Probonix.
 Much like probiotic pills without added protection, a very large percentage die before reaching the small intestine.

 So in summary, yogurt can indeed be a good source of probiotics if you buy the right brands and eat it regularly.
-An ideal yogurt has the “live and active cultures” label, contains multiple beneficial bacterial strains, and has no added sugar.
+An ideal yogurt has the “live and active cultures” label, contains multiple beneficial bacterial strains, and is sugar-free.
 However, it is wise to supplement even an ideal yogurt with Probonix in order to guarantee a sufficient number of probiotics make it alive to the stomach, and in order to provide the gut with a diverse selection of probiotic bacteria.